• Art magazine

 Hans Bug on the German Wikipedia [CC-BY-SA-3.0], via Wikimedia Commons

 In the following years, Rauschenberg travels a lot, again and again to Europe, to Paris and Italy, but also to North Africa.
-He works with Merce Cunningham Decorations and choreographies For his dance company, Niki de Saint-Phalle and Jean Tinguely participate in performances in Paris, discovered at the same time as Andy Warhol the screen printing (But uses him for more complex statements) and produces his first lithographs.
+He works with Merce Cunningham Decorations and choreographies For his dance company, works with Niki de Saint-Phalle and Jean Tinguely on Performances in Paris, discovered at the same time as Andy Warhol the screen printing (But uses him for more complex statements) and produces his first lithographs.

 In 1966 he made his first film ("Canoe") and founded the EAT, the "Experiments in Art and Technology" project, which is intended to explore the interactions of technology or electronics, industry and art (with the engineers Billy Klüver and Fred Waldhauer and the artist Robert Whitman).